Theo James’ Net Worth Takes Hit As Shailene Woodley Soars With Politics, ‘Divergent’ Star’s Girlfriend Ruth Kearney Keeps Quite

 Theo James and Shailene Woodley have come a long way since their Divergent days.
 When they were everyone’s favorite dystopic couple, they were just known as Hollywood stars, but now, many things have come to pass as they continue their lives as celebrities and actors.

 For Theo James, things have gone rather downhill, which may take a toll on his net worth as an actor.
-He released his latest movie Underworld: Blood Wars and it received atrocious reviews, getting 13% on Rotten Tomatoes.
+He released his latest movie Underworld: Blood Wars and it received atrocious reviews, getting 13 percent on Rotten Tomatoes.

 “Underworld: Blood Wars delivers another round of the stylized violence that the series is known for, but — like many fifth franchise installments — offers precious little of interest to the unconverted,” the site reported.